nina-prog/retailWeb/README.md

 2. Put frontend build in PRIS/src/main/resources/public in order to bundle it together with the backend.
 3. **Run backend**
 a) Via Command Line: $PathToWhereBackendIsLocated `java -jar pris.jar`
 b) Via IDE: Open/Clone retailWeb, run Backend as Spring Boot Application
-There are three backends each has its own flags and arguments...

-Optional:
-Run backend and frontend jar files themself

- **Note:** If the frontend does not appear in the browser, enter: http://localhost:4200/ in your browser
+**Note:** Default database entries are build within backend (in BuildExamples.class).
+Since entires can not be duplicated after they are initialized once in database with the first run of backend this class has to be commmented out to prevent errors.